-Diagnostic tests or procedures are a critical element in the care of most patients.
-Shorter waiting times are beneficial, as they help people get quicker access to the treatments they need.
+Diagnostic tests or procedures are a critical part of the care of many patients.
+Shorter waiting times are beneficial as they help people get quicker access to the treatments they need.

-The proportion of patients waiting longer than six weeks for a diagnostic test fell dramatically between December 2006 and March 2008, when the diagnostic wait ‘milestone’ was introduced.
-Since then, the proportion of patients waiting longer than the target has been fairly steady, fluctuating at less than 3%.
-In June 2010, central performance management of targets was relaxed and this corresponds to the increase in waits over six weeks that were recorded around May 2011.
-The NHS Operating Framework 2012/13 introduced a further expectation that less than 1% of patients should wait six weeks or longer for a diagnostic test.
-The impact of this can be seen clearly, as from February 2012 to November 2013 the proportion stayed around 1%.
+From July 2006, the proportion of patients waiting six weeks or more for a diagnostic test fell until March 2008, when the diagnostic wait ‘milestone’ was introduced.
+In June 2010, central performance management of targets was relaxed, and this corresponded to an increase in waits of six weeks or more in the summer of 2011.
+The NHS Operating Framework 2012/13 introduced a further expectation that fewer than 1% of patients should wait six weeks or longer for a diagnostic test.
+The impact of this can be seen clearly, as from February 2012 to November 2013 the proportion stayed at around 1%.
 However, since then the 1% target has not been met.
-In June 2018, 2.9% of patients had been waiting longer than six weeks for a diagnostic test.

 About this data

 These indicators measure the waiting times of patients still waiting for any of 15 key diagnostic tests or procedures at the month end.
 The waiting times are for patients who have been referred for a test, but whose test had not taken place by the end of the reporting period.

 Once a decision has been made that a patient needs a diagnostic test or procedure and the request has been sent, they are on the waiting list and the clock starts for their diagnostic test waiting time.
 The clock stops once they have had their diagnostic test or procedure.

 - Magnetic resonance imaging (MRI)

 - Audiology assessments